Echo & Boo

 Echo & Boo, also known as The Adventures of Echo & Boo and Assorted Small Tails, is the fifth studio album by American progressive rock/AOR band Pavlov's Dog, released in 2010.

-It's the first album with new material since Lost in America, and includes two original Pavlov's Dog members: their long-standing frontman David Surkamp and drummer Mike Safron.
+It was the band's first album with new material since Lost in America, and includes two original Pavlov's Dog members: their long-standing frontman David Surkamp and drummer Mike Safron.

 The album is dedicated to the band's original violinist Siegfried Carver who died in 2009.

-The album's cover depicts David Surkamp's father and uncle at a young age and the dog from Pavlov's Dog debut album Pampered Menial cover.
+The album's cover depicts David Surkamp's father and uncle at a young age, as well as the dog that appears on the cover of the band's debut album Pampered Menial.